 - Letter of recommendation from your advisor or chair of your department attesting to you being in good academic standing and making satisfactory progress toward your degree.

 Application Submission Instructions:

-- Fill out the questions on the GSO teaching fellow application form.
+- Fill out the questions on the GSO Teaching Fellow application form.

 - Upload resume or CV and completed questionnaire to the form.
-Your application must be submitted by April 1 at 11:59pm.
+Your application must be submitted by Wednesday, May 27 at 11:59 p.m.

 - Letter of recommendation from your advisor or chair of your department attesting to you being in good academic standing and making satisfactory progress toward your degree.
 Your letter should be sent to firstname.lastname@example.org by 11:59pm on Wednesday, May 27.

 Please contact Kyle Reynolds with questions about the GSO Teaching Fellowship at email@example.com.